What is Open Access?

 Application Funding Open Access Publishing

-You are welcome to contact the library, and we will review the journal.
+You are welcome to contact the library, and we will review the journal and the publisher.

-Think Check Submit is a resource that helps researchers to assess the credentials of a journal or publisher.
+- Think Check Submit is a resource that helps you as a researcher to assess a journal or publisher.
+Review the journal or publisher based on the checklists available on Think Check Submit.

-Cabells Predatory Reports lists predatory journals and publishers.
+- Cabells Predatory Reports lists predatory journals and publishers.
+Check that the journal is not in Cabells Predatory Reports.